wpbrown/openssl-keylog/README.md

 ## Usage

-Start a network capture on `some_interface` in the background.
-Export the path to the key log output and the path to this library.
-Run your command.
+Start a network capture on `eth0` in the background.
+Run your command with the sslkeylogged script.
+If you don't set `SSLKEYLOGFILE` an value will be set and printed before running your command.

 ```
-sudo dumpcap -i some_interface -w /path/to/output.pcapng &
+$ sudo dumpcap -i eth0 -w /tmp/output.pcapng &
-sslkeylogged command_to_trace
+$ sslkeylogged ./SimulatedDevice
+*** SSLKEYLOGFILE set to /tmp/sslkeys-cOHTcLbk.txt ***
+IoT Hub - Simulated Mqtt device.
+Press control-C to exit.
+02/24/2021 03:13:08 > Sending message: {"temperature":32.53831510550264,"humidity":63.50118943653125}
+...
 ```

 # Credit